tomasojak/turbomachinery-Assignment_3-Combustion/README.md

 ## 2025-2026 Turbomachinery Course

+## Contact people

 - Teacher: Sikke Klein, s.a.klein@tudelft.nl

 - Teaching assistant (for this assignment): Rafael Pichler, r.pichler@tudelft.nl

+## Submission

+Submit your assignment as a PDF report to [r.pichler@tudelft.nl](mailto:r.pichler@tudelft.nl).
+The submission deadline is **Friday 09 January 2025, 23:59**.
+Submit one report per group, and submit your Python code along with the report.
+Name the files according to the following format (SN stands for student number): SN1_SURNAME1_Givenname1_SN2_SURNAME2_Givenname2.

 ## Preliminary preparations